Covid 19 coronavirus: One more death; five new cases as Jacinda Ardern and Ashley Bloomfield update country

 "The thoughts and prayers of Waitematā DHB's staff and management are with the patient's family and friends at this difficult time.
 We are all saddened by their loss and ask that the family's privacy is respected as they mourn the passing of their loved one."

-He said the Government was looking into testing changes it can make in terms of aged residental facilities - not just for the residents, but also staff, Bloomfield said.
+Bloomfield said the Government was looking into testing changes it can make in terms of aged residential facilities - not just for the residents, but also staff.

 In terms of the new cases, one is new and four are probable cases.

-Three are linked to St Margaret's hospital, with two linked to other cases.
+Three are linked to St Margaret's Hospital, with two linked to other cases.

 Some cases 'reclassified'